7 Kubota L3560 Problems and Quick Solutions

 There are several reasons for Kubota l3560’s engine overheating.
 The most common reason is the tractor running on low levels of engine fuel.

-Riding the Kubota l3560 on low fuel will lead to sudden overheating and later stalling in the course of an activity.
+Riding the Kubota l3560 on low fuel will lead to sudden overheating and later stalling during an activity.

 Poor airflow into the engine is another common reason that causes the Kubota l3560 engine to overheat.